E-Y-M/poweROC/README.md

-*ROC curves constructed using data from Colloff, M. F., Wilson, B. M., Seale-Carlisle, T. M., & Wixted, J. T. (2021).
+*ROC curves depicted in the example figure constructed using data from Colloff, M. F., Wilson, B. M., Seale-Carlisle, T. M., & Wixted, J. T. (2021).
 Optimizing the selection of fillers in police lineups.
 Proceedings of the National Academy of Sciences, 118(8), e2017292118. https://doi.org/10.1073/pnas.2017292118